eyedeekay/i2p.plugins.tor-manager/README.md

 # i2p.plugins.tor-updater

 A Tor package updater and runner as an I2P Plugin.
-This plugin is still being changed rapidly but it should be usable on most Linux distributions as of 23 Jan, 2022.
+This plugin is usable on Windows and Linux for now.
+OSX support is planned soon.

 Usage:
 ------